-This strategy acknowledges Aotearoa/New Zealand is a bi-cultural country that also includes a diverse ethnic community.
-Research shows this diversity exists in our region and is expected to increase and that 'old age' is experienced at an earlier age in communities and cultures with compromised health experiences.
+We have a culturally diverse region.
+Research reflects this diversity region and is expected to increase.
 Each of the Councils has a governance relationship with lwi, however, further development is required by councils and Wairarapa communities to ensure strong, responsive relationships and support of other Māori and ethnic communities.

-8 STRATEGIC ALIGNMENT
+9 STRATEGIC ALIGNMENT

-The three councils of the Wairarapa have a wide range of strategies, joint policies, plans, as well as advice from advisory groups and forums to inform their work programmes including support and services for older people.
-In addition, lwi, central government and community organisations have formulated plans and strategies for supporting older adults.
-This Positive Ageing Strategy is designed to develop a coordinated approach for the three Wairarapa Councils that also complements and supports local effort in this sector.
-Where possible, lwi, Government and community organisations' plans have been identified and referenced in this document
+The three Wairarapa District Councils have a wide range of strategies, joint policies, and plans, as well as advice from advisory groups and forums to inform their work programmes including support and services for older people.
+In addition, lwi, central government and community organisations have plans and strategies for supporting older people.
+This Positive Ageing Strategy is intended to develop a coordinated approach of the three Wairarapa Councils in a way that complements and supports local efforts in this sector.
+Where possible, lwi, Government and community organisations' plans have been identified and referenced in this document.